rcowham/p4go/README.md

 P4Go is a wrapper for the P4 C++ API in Go.

-P4Go is a Go module that provides an API to Helix Core server.
-Using P4Go is faster than using the command-line interface in scripts, because multiple command can be executed on a single connection, and because it returns Helix server responses as Go structs.
+P4Go is a Go module that provides an API to P4 Server.
+Using P4Go is faster than using the command-line interface in scripts, because multiple command can be executed on a single connection, and because it returns P4 Server responses as Go structs.

 ## Requirements

 Go 1.24
-* Earlier versions will likely work, but I've not put any effort into working out where the compatibility level really is

 The P4API relevant to your platform:
 * Linux x86_64 - http://ftp.perforce.com/perforce/r25.1/bin.linux26x86_64/p4api-glibc2.12-openssl3.tgz